OfficeDev/office-js-docs-pr/docs/excel/call-excel-apis-from-custom-function.md

 ## Code sample

-To call into the Excel JavaScript APIs you first need a context.
+To call Excel JavaScript APIs from a custom function, you first need a context.
 Use the [Excel.RequestContext](/javascript/api/excel/excel.requestcontext) object to get a context.
 Then use the context to call the APIs you need in the workbook.

-The following code sample shows how to use `Excel.RequestContext` in a custom function to get a value from a cell in the workbook.
+The following code sample shows how to use `Excel.RequestContext` to get a value from a cell in the workbook.
 In this sample, the `address` parameter is passed into the Excel JavaScript API [Worksheet.getRange](/javascript/api/excel/excel.worksheet#getRange_address_) method and must be entered as a string.
-For example, the custom function entered into the Excel UI must follow the pattern `=CONTOSO.GETRANGEVALUE("A1")`, where `"A1"` is the address of the cell from which you'll retrieve the value.
+For example, the custom function entered into the Excel UI must follow the pattern `=CONTOSO.GETRANGEVALUE("A1")`, where `"A1"` is the address of the cell from which to retrieve the value.

 ```JavaScript
 /**